 The TWT scheduling AP(#6919) shall set the Trigger field to 1 to indicate a trigger-enabled TWT.
 Otherwise, it shall set the Trigger field to 0 (i.e., the TWT is not a trigger-enabled TWT)(#7420).
+The AP is not expected to schedule for transmission Trigger frames during a non-trigger-enabled TWT SP and is expected to schedule Trigger frames during a trigger-enabled TWT SP as described below.(#13788)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

 The TWT scheduling AP(#6919) shall schedule for transmission of(#10280) a Trigger frame addressed to one or more TWT scheduled STAs during a trigger-enabled TWT SP.
-A TWT scheduling AP(#6919) should not include the 12 LSBs of the(#7817) STA's AID in a User Info field of a Trigger frame transmitted within a broadcast TWT SP unless the STA is in the awake state, has established membership in the broadcast TWT with that Broadcast TWT ID, or has indicated to receive the Beacon, as defined in 27.7.3.4 (Negotiation of wake TBTT and wake interval), preceding the beacon interval that contains this TWT SP(#7398, #6044, #7635, #4847).
+A TWT scheduling AP(#6919) should not include the 12 LSBs of the(#7817) STA's AID in a User Info field of a Trigger frame transmitted within a broadcast TWT SP unless the STA is in the awake state, has established membership in the broadcast TWT with that Broadcast TWT ID, or has indicated to receive the Beacon preceding the beacon interval that contains this TWT SP (see 27.7.6 (Negotiation of wake TBTT and wake interval)) (#7398, #6044, #7635, #4847).(#AA) The TWT scheduling AP should poll as many STAs as possible among TWT scheduled STAs that are members of that nonzero Broadcast TWT ID so that the STAs can perform a frame exchange with the TWT scheduling AP during that TWT SP.(#AA)

 TGax Editor: Change the paragraphs below of this subclause as follows (#CID AA):

-The TWT scheduling AP(#6919) that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the Cascade Indication field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
-The TWT scheduling AP(#6919) shall set the Cascade Indication field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a trigger-enabled TWT SP(#4848).
+The TWT scheduling AP(#6919) that intends to transmit additional Trigger frames during a trigger-enabled TWT SP shall set the More TF field of the Trigger frame to 1 to indicate that it will transmit another Trigger frame within the same TWT SP.
+The TWT scheduling AP(#6919) shall set the More TF field to 0 when the Trigger frame is the last Trigger frame of the TWT SP or when the Trigger frame is sent outside of a trigger-enabled TWT SP(#4848).(#AA)

-NOTE 1—The TWT scheduling AP(#6919) might not(#7821) schedule for transmission of(#10280) a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT or when the TWT scheduled STA has sent an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication)).
+NOTE 1—The TWT scheduling AP(#6919) does not(#7821) intend to schedule for transmission of(#10280) a Trigger frame for the TWT scheduled STA when the broadcast TWT is not a trigger-enabled TWT or when the TWT scheduled STA has sent an OM Control field(#4727) that has the UL MU disable bit equal to 1 (see 27.8 (Operating mode indication)).

 NOTE 2—The Trigger frame can also be an UMRS Control field(#Ed) contained in an MPDU carried in a DL MU PPDU, provided that the AP allocates enough resources in the HE TB PPDU for the STA to at least deliver its BSRs in response to the soliciting DL MU PPDU(#4849).